bmk15897/agrow/README.md

 AGROW would also support some key suitability goals like No Poverty and Decent Economic Growth.

+#### AGROW Sustainability

+The application will be free cost for the farmers for the first 6 months (from the date of registration) so we can build a customer base.
+Post which we plan to charge a subscription fee from them on a half-yearly/yearly basis and in parallel explore opportunities to tie-up with government services and NGOs.

 ### The idea

+AGROW, a solution to maximise producitvity, enable crop diversification and assist in better planning of harvest and improved ROI planner for the farmers.

 ![AGrow Logo](https://github.com/bmk15897/agrow/blob/main/Documentation/AGrowLogo.jpeg)